MGon025/CPSC481_Project/README.md

 # CPSC481_Project
  Tic-Tac-Toe with an AI opponent.
 ## How to run:
-- Download the executable branch
+- Download & run Tic-Tac-Toe.exe from the executable branch
-- Run Tic-Tac-Toe.exe